Dooders/.github/profile/README.md

 Finally, the Artistic aspect aims to visualize and express the beauty of emergent behaviors and complex systems, capturing the intricate interplay of these elements in a visually engaging manner.

-By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered system that challenges and expands our understanding of intelligence and agency.
+By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered, and multi-discipline system that challenges and expands our understanding of intelligence and agency.

 **Want to learn more?**